Abyssale API Reference — Image, Video & PDF Generation API (v2026-08-17)

 • Rate limits: 10 requests/second

-• Trial plan: 30 requests are included.
+• Trial plan: 30 API calls included.

 • Available Integrations: Zapier, Make (ex Integromat), Airtable & n8n (if you prefer using nocode)